angusjo/adapter-plate/README.md

 # adapter-plate

-leaf gen 2 em57 motor to subaru 4mt d/r transmission adapter plate with bearing bore
+leaf gen 2 em57 motor adapter plate with bore for a support bearing for the coupler available from BRAT INDUSTRIES

+Contact me at angusjohnson@protonmail.com to inquire about Nissan Leaf motor couplers.

+Files may still contain the bolt pattern for a ea81 subaru 4mt d/r bell housing.

 bearing: https://www.skf.com/ca/en/products/rolling-bearings/ball-bearings/angular-contact-ball-bearings/single-row-angular-contact-ball-bearings/productid-7208%20BE-2RZP